None at this time.

-Use a pry tool in the notch indicated.
-There are clips all round, see below;
+Use a pry tool in the notch.
+There are clips all round.

-Note the white post on the cover that holds the PCB steady.
+Note the yellow post on the cover that holds the PCB steady.
 Ensure the cover is replaced with the correct orientation.

 How to connect to the Serial Port of this specific device: